Missouri House rejects congressional map hours before candidate filing closes - NewsBreak

 Representatives stressed their frustration with the Senate during floor debate Tuesday afternoon saying senators waited until the last minute to get this done.

 “They waited two days before the filing deadline to send it back to us,” said Rep. Jerome Barnes (D-Raytown).
 “They read books, they did everything but do their job.
-Anytime that you purposely draw a map not to represent the members of the state of Missouri but to satisfy your own political game, that is not the Missouri way.”What’s next after sports betting bill approved by Missouri House
+Anytime that you purposely draw a map not to represent the members of the state of Missouri but to satisfy your own political game, that is not the Missouri way.”159-year prison sentence for Springfield man found guilty of stealing

 Rep. Dan Shaul (R-Imperial) spearheaded the legislation in the House.
 He said Thursday afternoon there is a sense of urgency to get the map approved before candidate filing ended Tuesday.
 He said members have been waiting almost three months for the Senate to get the job done.